kyma-project/api-gateway/docs/user/troubleshooting-guides/03-85-unintentional-api-gateway-removal.md

 3. Save the changes.
 4. Add the API Gateway module again.

-When you re-add the API Gateway module, its reconciliation is reinitiated.
+When you re-add the API Gateway module, its reconciliation automatically starts.
 The API Gateway CR returns to the `Ready` state within a few seconds.